renzon/gaegraph/README.md

 ## Example
-![Graph Database example of Author and Books](graph-database-example.png) An user can be the author of many books and a book can have many authors.
+![Graph Database example of Author and Books](graph-database-example.png)

+An author can write many books and a book can have many authors.
 Let's create this n x n relationship using Gaegraph.

 ```python
 from gaegraph.model import Node, Arc